ks982579/ksulldev-astro/src/pages/posts/20230708-switch-to-netflify.md

 ## Why Create a New Website with Netlify?

+The HostGator platform is good for PHP developers and those that want a bit more control with their Apache web server.
+However, it is also quite expensive, having to basically rent room on a shared server, buy a domain name, and the very important SSL certificate.
+Being on a shared server as well also restricts a lot of things that you can do.

+HostGator is a pretty good platform if you are launching a website that you intend to have many users active on, and interacting with different web pages.
+They also allow you to have a MySQL database for your website, which you can then interact with using PHP.
+For my personal website, hosting blogs and links to projects, I was paying for way too many features that I wasn't using.
+I also wanted to use the Astro framework after reading about it and watching some YouTube tutorials because it is designed for websites providing content, like this one.

 ## Why Choose Netlify?

 I wish I had a better answer than this, but it was suggested by the Astro framework and was incredibly easy to set up.
 In fact, the main website updates automatically when I push changes to the main branch of my GitHub repository.
+This is a much easier solution than using FileZilla to update my HostGator website.
+I also get to commit changes, showing activity on my GitHub account as well.

 ## What About that Old Site on HostGator?